scikit-hep/pyhepmc/README.md

 git pull upstream master
 git submodule update # update the nested sub-repositories if necessary
 ```
 If you have followed the rule to never commit to the master, then these commands always work.
-To rebase your feature branch onto the updated master, do:
+Rebase your feature branch onto the updated master:
 ```
 git checkout my_cool_feature
 git rebase master
 ```
-If there are conflicts between your changes and those in the master, you need to resolve them.
+If conflicts between your changes and those in the master appear, you need to resolve them.
 Follow the instructions printed by git.

 ### Build the package

 pyhepmc-ng depends on other Python packages.
-We recommend to setup a virtual environment for development, so that your build environment is isolated from your system-wide Python installation.
-In the project folder, install a virtual environment:
+We recommend to use a virtual environment for development which is isolated from your system-wide Python installation.
+Install a virtual environment in the project folder:
 ```
-pip install --user virtualenv # only needed if you don't have virtualenv already virtualenv py37 -p python3.7 # set up a virtualenv for Python3.7 (or use another Python version)
+pip install --user virtualenv # only needed if you don't have virtualenv already virtualenv py37 -p python3.7 # or use another Python version
 ```
 Activate the virtualenv and install the required packages for development:
 ```